Best cordless vacuum cleaner 2026: exceptional floorcare with no wires

 The best cordless vacuum cleaner is, for most peoples' purposes, now the best vacuum full-stop.
 They're bigger sellers than the corded ones and that's because people have realised the convenience and versatility of cordless vacuums outweigh worries about battery life.

-There is a lot of choice out there, too.
-You can still go for one of the best Dyson vacuum cleaners, but there are numerous rivals for the title of best cordless vac.
-Below, we've rounded up the best cordless vacuum cleaners from Dyson, Shark, Henry, Gtech and more, so you can find the best option for you.
+That said, there's a huge amount of choice out there.
+You can still go for one of the best Dyson vacuum cleaners, but there are numerous brand that want to compete for the ultimate title.
+Our current favourite is the Shark PowerDetect Cordless Pet, but you'll also find options from Dyson, Shark, Henry, Gtech and more.
+Happy shopping!

 Specifications